 Unless a home-prepared diet for a dog needs to be low in fat due to pancreatitis, the diet itself provides plenty of fat.
 We add this supplement to food, so it makes sense to me that this is all it takes and we don’t need to spend the big bucks on other forms of CoQ10.
 But I really question how necessary it is for people (even though we swallow capsules with water rather than ingesting them with fatty foods), too.
-My husband takes 2 of our CoQ10 (30 mg each) capsules am and pm and his blood pressure has come down.
-It wouldn’t have if his body wasn’t absorbing it.

 I get migraines and my doctor suggested taking 100 mg of CoQ10 daily, but if I take the one encapsulated in oil, or too much of our own product, my migraines are worse and arrive more frequently.
 If I take 30 mg (1 capsule) both am and pm, migraines are under much better control.
 I’m not alone in this.
 Friends with migraines have told me the same thing.
 That wouldn’t be possible if the dry CoQ10 wasn’t being absorbed and interestingly, two naturopathic doctors I deal with have experienced this through their patients as well.
 What I know is what I’ve seen and experienced, and for my money, the dry version is certainly great.